AndresNamm/incidentshk/_pages/lda.markdown

   </div>
 {% endfor %}

+### Summary

 ## Code

-I will make it available as soon as I get the approval of the authors of this paper.
+The code which trains the Topic Model for Hong Kong Traffic is available in [Github](https://github.com/AndresNamm/Incident-Detection-Model-Training-)

-So far I have created a [tutorial](https://andresnamm.github.io/blog/formating/2017/08/03/C++BOOST.html) for setting up the C++ enviroment to run this code:
+So far,  I have created a [tutorial](https://andresnamm.github.io/blog/formating/2017/08/03/C++BOOST.html) for setting up for windows the C++ enviroment to run this code.
+Suprise suprise, its messy and not conscise.